Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-04.md

 <!-- > -->

 The Brick class can extend the Sprite class.
-Brick only adds a single new property.
+Brick adds a new property `status` to `Sprite`.
 A brick can also initialize itself to fixed expected values.
 See the width, height, and color.

 ```JS
 class Brick extends Sprite {